Our specialists are available by appointment via online consultations.

 What is the cost of telehealth appointments?

 Usually the cost is the same as face-to-face consultation costs.
-Some cases may be bulk billed however this is at the discretion of your treating doctor and MBS eligibility.

 Payment is required to be collected prior to your Telehealth appointment.
 Rebates will be processed after your consultation (if eligible).